 User Review( votes)

 The AMAS (Academic Mobility for African Sustainable Development) Project is a Project of the Intra-Africa Academic Mobility Scheme which supports higher education cooperation between countries in Africa.
 The overall objective of the Intra-Africa Academic Mobility programme is to promote sustainable development and ultimately contribute to poverty reduction by increasing the availability of trained and qualified high-level professional manpower in Africa.

 - Applications Deadline: July 25, 2018

-- Course Level: Scholarships are available to pursue Master and Doctoral degree programme.
+- Course Level: The studentships are available to pursue Master and Doctoral degree programme.

 - Study Subject: The AMAS thematic field of study in Social Sciences and Governance.
 Mobility flows only happen in accredited high quality Master courses/ programmes and Doctoral courses/ programmes offered by the partner universities in the field of study; Social Sciences and Governance.

 - Scholarship Award: Master Students- maximum of 25,000 € to cover subsistence, insurance, travel, visa, tuition/participation and research costs.

 - PhD Candidates- maximum of 71,700 € to cover subsistence, insurance, travel, visa, tuition/participation and research costs.

 - Nationality: this application is available for Young Africans.

 - Scholarship can be taken in Participating African Universities